 Share your thoughts...

-I do this too, sometimes unintentionally.
-Feeling lonely has become a trigger for me to to get to bridge-buildin'!
+I do this too, often unintentionally.
+Feeling lonely has become a trigger for me to start bridge-buildin'!